signalwire/digital_employees/server/Python_Examples/dental_office/README.md

 <img src="https://github.com/user-attachments/assets/b71a75e4-5aa4-422b-bcd7-4502036fe429" alt="image" style="width:75%;">

-SignalWire Dental Office is a demo of how a Dental Office could use SignalWire's AI capabilites.
+SignalWire Dental Office is a demo of how a Dental Office could use SignalWire's AI capabilities.

 The example highlights: